Inside Washington Seminar

 We'll help you explore Washington, D.C. like no tourist ever could, taking you into government agencies, think tanks, embassies, media outlets and more all around the city.
 You'll get a behind-the-scenes look at how our nation’s capital works.
 In the past we've taken groups to the Cato Institute, Voice of America, Woodrow Wilson International Center for Scholars and various politically-focused organizations.

 Faculty from all over the country lead these sessions allowing for candid give-and-take discussions to help you digest the information you've heard throughout the day.
-We encourage respectful debate and foster an open environment where you can confidently express your thoughts without fear.
+We encourage respectful debate and foster an open environment where you can confidently express your thoughts.

 Housing and Living